 1. Ensure The Concrete Sealer is Dry

 This step might seem unnecessary since you will still remove or strip the concrete sealer coating later.
-But if the sealer isn’t dry, removing it will prove very difficult.
+But if the sealer isn’t dry, removing it will be very difficult.
 Also, it will be impossible to paint over it as the paint will not stick.

 To know if the concrete sealer is dry, you can use different methods.
 The first method is to try and dent the concrete sealer coating using a blunt object.
 If you notice a dent, then the concrete sealer is not dry enough.